-If you want to start using lead magnets but don’t have the time to create them, check out my Services page.
+If you want to start using lead magnets but don’t have the time to create them, check out my services.
 I love making holistic health-related lead magnets for my clients!

-This is one tool that you’ve got to have to create a successful blog.
-Engaging graphics are paramount for promoting and appealing to your audience.
+You must have engaging graphics to create a successful blog.
+They are paramount for promoting and appealing to your audience.

 You don’t have to be a graphic designer to create beautiful graphics.
 You don’t have to be a photographer, either.

 Here, Canva is your best friend.
-Once you have some photos go into Canva and create about 20 templates that have a cohesive look to them.
+Once you have some photos, go into Canva and create about 20 templates with a cohesive look.

-INSIDER TIP: if you’re struggling to create a cohesive look, go check out some of your favorite bloggers' Pinterest pages.
-Look at the way they pair design elements and try to do the same for your own graphics.
+INSIDER TIP: if you’re struggling to create a cohesive look, check out some of your favorite bloggers’ Pinterest pages.
+Look at how they pair design elements and try to do the same for your graphics.

 Then, you can easily go into Canva anytime you have a new blog post and quickly create engaging graphics to go with every post!